1,000+ Opportunities

 608. 0934 • Check if you don't want to see this again -->

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits with at least 3 years of nonprofit status, serving central Oklahoma (primarily Oklahoma City metro, Oklahoma County, and surrounding areas).
+According to the current listing, eligibility includes: 501(c)(3) nonprofits with at least 3 years of nonprofit status, serving central Oklahoma (primarily Oklahoma City metro, Oklahoma County, and surrounding areas).
 Must focus on arts & culture, education, animal wellbeing, historic preservation, or environmental conservation.
 Board must have 100% member giving.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.